NNairIITK/Enhanced_Sampling_Methods_Tutorials/Replica_Exchange_MD/README.md

    **The following directories will be generated:**

-       INITIAL_STRUCTURES:   Contains the topology(top) & coordinate(gro) files which are made by using gmx2pdb.
+       -INITIAL_STRUCTURES:   Contains the topology(top) & coordinate(gro) files which are made by using gmx2pdb.
-       MIN               :   Contains files related to the energy minimization.
+       -MIN               :   Contains files related to the energy minimization.
-       REMD              :   Contains files after running REMD simulation for 2ns each replica.
+       -REMD              :   Contains files after running REMD simulation for 2ns each replica.
-       ANALYSIS          :   Contains post processed files and plots.
+       -ANALYSIS          :   Contains post processed files and plots.

    **Note:**